 It is also our promise to you that we will minimize costs as much as possible.
-Our technology systems at Bubalo Goode are thoroughly integrated to allow paperless processing both internally and with the court systems.
+Our technology systems at Bubalo Law PLC are thoroughly integrated to allow paperless processing both internally and with the court systems.

 No, there will be no legal cost to you during the entire course of your lawsuit until/unless we obtain compensation for you.
 All our fees are recovered only after you have received an award for your injury and suffering.